FortifyNet Proxy v2

 Response Time Analysis

-Track average response times and identify performance bottlenecks.
+Track average response times and identify performance bottlenecks in your proxy connections.

 Error Tracking

-Log and categorize errors for quick troubleshooting and resolution.
+Log and categorize errors for quick troubleshooting and resolution of issues.

 rust